evoila/osb-checker-kotlin/README.md

 behaves as expected to the [service broker API specification](link=https://github.com/openservicebrokerapi/servicebroker)
 Tests are created dynamically based upon the service broker catalog or custom input by the operator.

+## Build Application

+to build the application run `{path}/osb-checker-kotlin/gradlew build` on linux and MacOS or `{path}/osb-checker-kotlin/gradlew.bat build` on windows.
+Afterwards you can find `osb-checker-kotlin-1.0.jar` in `osb-checker-kotlin/build/libs`.

 ## Usage

 ### Configuration